Electronic Kalimba

 This project evolved from a weekend project to my probably most ambitious endeavour so far.
 With a total of 8 months of work, enormous breadboard setups, 8 custom PCBs that I developed, ordered, soldered and tested, a huge codebase almost using up all of the program memory of my ESP32 and many hard to overcome challenges, I am proud to say that I build something cool.
 Almost every person that I showed this project so far was impressed.
 I got good feedback from nerds, musicians and children!

-(I asked the parents for their permission to take the picture)
+(I asked the parents for their permission to take the pictures)

 Overall, the project feels really polished and I use it everyday to play and to experiment with new effects.